ty2520/HW2/HW2.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-The data set recorded time (in years) elapsed since the study baseline to the visit where biomarker Amyloid \_ 42/40 ratio was measured
+When importing the data, I skipped the first row since it is column description.
+The dataset recorded time (in years) elapsed since the study baseline to the visit where biomarker Amyloid \_ 42/40 ratio was measured

 ``` r
 baseline_unique <- no_baseline_removed |>